Hadryan/Spotify-DS4Business/README.md

 ## TrackTracer: Analyzing Audio Features for Social Media Track Popularity Estimation
-Importance of BGM: The report emphasizes the significance of BGM in short video ads, with a 16% increase in impressions compared to ads without music.
-Aligning with Music Trends: Advertising content that aligns with current music trends is more likely to be watched in its entirety and shared by a wider audience.
 We introduce a predictive model designed to identify potential hit songs for short video advertising.
 This model could offer valuable insights for advertisers seeking to stay ahead of music trends and align their content accordingly.

+### Core Tasks
+1. Classification
+2. Regression
+3. Similarity Matching

+The Random Forest Classifier performed the best, after which Cosine Similarity Matching of top 10 similar records also performed well.
+These have been applied on real-time data collected from Spotify's current top chart playlists and can be applied to today's demographics taste.
+The spotipy library and Spotify API was used for data collection.

 ### Recommended Strategy